Korup National Park: History

-The area was originally set aside as a forest reserve in 1937.
-In 1986, Korup was declared a national park by Presidential Decree No.86-1283 after a ten-year campaign led by Dr. J Stephen Gartlan, Phil Agland and the Earthlife Foundation.
+In October 1937, the Korup forest was established as a ‘native administration forest reserve’ by Order No. 25.
+In October 1986, the Korup forest was made a national park by Presidential Decree No. 86/1283; at the same time the boundaries of the forest reserve were extended eastwards to include the villages of Ekundu Kundu, Ikenge and Bareka Batanga to cover the current surface area of 1260 km2.

+The idea of creating KNP was conceived in the early 1970s by Steve Gartlan and Thomas Struhsaker who were both studying forest primates in southwest Cameroon at the time.
+In 1971 Struhsaker and Gartlan made a proposal to the government of Cameroon, that Korup be declared a national park along with the Douala-Edéa reserve.
+The Cameroon government made no immediate reaction to their proposal.
+In 1977, Gartlan met Phil Agland, who wanted to make a documentary about the country's forests for conservation purposes.
+Agland spent the next five years making a film about the Korup forest.

 Phil Agland's award-winning film Korup: An African Rainforest, broadcast on British Television in November 1982 and subsequently around the world, brought the ecology of Korup to an international audience and spearheaded the campaign that was to secure the first British Government contribution of £440,000 through the ODA to rainforest conservation in 1986.
 In 1987, the Korup Project, an internationally funded integrated conservation and development project, provided support to the newly established park.
 The Korup Project area included a support zone and the forest reserves of Ejagham, Nta Ali and Rumpi Hills.
 In 2003, the Korup Project ended, leaving the Korup National Park management with little to no financial and logistical support.
 This affected the park management's ability to efficiently protect the wildlife from illegal hunting.
 As of 2006 however, Korup National Park is one of the three focus areas of the "Program of Sustainable Management of Natural Resources – South-West Province" (PSMNR-SWP), a bilateral cooperation between the Governments of Cameroon and Germany.
 With the renewed attention and support granted to Korup National Park, anti-poaching patrols have been becoming regular once again.
 As a partner in PSMNR-SWP, WWF-Cameroon has an advisory role on conservation and environmental education in Korup region, while the German Development Service (DED) oversees rural sustainable development activities.